borango/borango.github.io/PANBESY/index.md

 **Fortunately we agree on much more than we thought we do.**

-For example, I assume that we all believe in, and aspire, health.
+For example, I assume that we all believe in, and aspire, **health**.

-In our belief systems we hold different assumptions about what is needed to achieve *health*.
-But we do agree on the general concept of health, and that health is an important value for us.
+In our belief systems we hold different assumptions about what is needed to achieve *health*. _Some people smoke.
+Some exercise.
+Some smoke and exercise._ But we do agree on the general concept of health, and that health is an important value for us.
 As it is for every human being.

+Similar case for **solidarity**.
+Like every human, we all want to contribute to the wellbeing of our society's members.

 The map to the right highlights these values that we have in common.